showdoi/raspi-noaa-ham/docs/migrate_from_raspberry_noaa.md

 ## Removing Old Data

-If you've run and are satisfied with the raspberry-noaa-v2 framework, feel free to remove existing resources to keep things clean and save space on existing copies of imagery.
+If you've run and are satisfied with the rspi-noaa-ham framework, feel free to remove existing resources to keep things clean and save space on existing copies of imagery.
 Specifically, feel free to explore and (if desired) execute the following to remove some of the old content: